kaypee90/zebrok/README.md

      - Open source

 # Todo
-- Slave workers support for k8s.
+- Add k8s support for slave workers .
 Currently `number_of_slaves` must always be set to 0 on k8s